Franna88/gxit_2025/CHAT_ROOM_TYPES.md

 ✅ **WORKING CORRECTLY**: When a user creates a chat room and sets it to "Private", it is correctly saved as a Private Chat Room (not a Direct Message) and appears in the "Private Chat Rooms" section.

+✅ **UPDATED**: Private chat rooms are now excluded from the "Active Chats" section and appear only in the "Private Chat Rooms" section, ensuring clear separation between private group chats and direct messages.

 ## Key Implementation Details

 - The `isDirectMessage` flag is set only during room creation and should never be changed afterward